ComSSA/www.comssa.org.au/about/index.md

 enjoy university life, and represent students in any issues they may have with the Department of Computing or the university as a whole.

+We also help to run Curtins [Coderdojo][coderdogo] branch.
+Coderdojo is a coding club for young people and we're always looking for mentors to help.

-Our [constitution] outlines the rules by which ComSSA runs, and you may hold us accountable for our adherence to decisions recorded in our [meeting minutes][minutes].
+Our [constitution] outlines the rules by which ComSSA runs, and feel free to read through any of our [meeting minutes][minutes].

 [constitution]: /static/const.pdf
 [minutes]: /minutes/
+[coderdogo]: /coderdojo/

 ## Committee members